-This has certainly been another very exciting year for the British Glass Foundation and for the glass community following the approval of ERDF funding of £2.1m for the building of the new glass museum, which is due to be formally opened next year.
-Our Round 2 application to the Heritage Lottery Fund for the internal fit-out of the new museum has been submitted and a decision is expected in February 2018 and where we have also been successful in arranging match funding from various Trusts and Foundations for the internal fit-out.
-Separate funding has also been secured for the landscaping and signage at the front of the museum.
-We worked closely with graphic design students at Dudley College who designed the new logo for the White House Cone museum of glass which is a significant step in the development of the museum and its branding.
+This has certainly been another very exciting year for the British Glass Foundation and for the glass community where our Round 2 application to the Heritage Lottery Fund for the internal fit-out of the new museum has recently been approved and work will be starting shortly on the internal fit-out of the new museum where we have also been successful in arranging match funding from various Trusts and Foundations.
+Separate funding has been secured for the landscaping and signage at the front of the museum and work will also be starting on this very shortly.